 As you can see on the photos, the watch has the middle part of its body, as well as the transparent case back crafted from stainless steel and then treated with virtually scratchproof black DLC coating.
 As far as I understand, there will also be a more lightweight version with titanium body that will probably be slightly more expensive.

-The rather thin bezel, the crown, as well as the hands, hour markers and the big, bold Arabic numerals are made from 18-carat rose gold and, I am ready to admit that, it is that rare example of where a “two-tone watch” concept really works: the combination of colors and textures give the gadget a very interesting appearance (if you are into this sort of styling, the gorgeous Perrelet Turbine XL Ref.
+The rather thin bezel, the crown, as well as the hands, hour markers and the big, bold Arabic numerals are made from 18-karat rose gold and, I am ready to admit that, it is that rare example of where a “two-tone watch” concept works: the combination of colors and textures give the gadget an interesting appearance (if you are into this sort of styling, the gorgeous Perrelet Turbine XL Ref.
 A3027/1 Limited Edition is another piece to check before you pull the trigger on this one.)

 The Swiss watchmaking brand keeps using the good old Milus caliber 3838 self-winding movement, which is based on the well-known ETA 2892-A2 ebauche and features a tri-retrograde complication module that was developed exclusively for Milus by a third-party complications specialist.

 Since the mechanism seems to have been modified to fit this very model, the oversized timekeeper looks proportional (at least, on these promotional photos.)

 While many XXL-watches that are powered by standard calibers usually have their date windows dangerously close to the center of the dial, this model has its date aperture comfortably placed right inside the outer ring between 4 and 5 o’clock, again, making it look more proportional, as well as leaving the needed real estate for the retrograde seconds hands.

 Yes, the three small luminous hands in the center part of the dial are three seconds hands.
 Each counting its own 20-seconds interval, the hands provide for a spectacular (or, at least, entertaining) display that you will never grow tired to look at.